AlasdairHanson/Group-3-Final-Project/README.md

 For this project, 16 out of 24 components were tested with 100% coverage.
 This means that approximately 67% of the frontend React code was tested successfully.

 ## Improvements
 ---
+* Currently our frontend landing page consists of a mock login form with a button which redirects the user to the ticket page.
+In the future we would like to implement full login functionality for increased security.
+Another further improvement would be to have seperate, different login and use functionalities for trainees and trainers.
+* Currently almost all of our deployment is automated using the deploy script, though the Jenkins jobs are still configured manually.
+A future improvement would be to configure Jenkins through a script to fully automate the process.
+* If we were to do the project again, right from the start we would stick to simple and consistent naming conventions in the backend object class for simplicity, as well as to avoid problems such as syntax issues when injecting schema into to the MySQL database.
+* In a future update of this project's infrastructure, we would like to utilize a Bastion Host and NAT Gateways which would allow the virtual machines provisioned by Terraform to be in a private subnet, meaning only people who explicitly are defined to have access to the infrastructure can access and alter it.

-Due to time constraints and growing focus on successful minimum viable product deployment, not all React components were tested in Jest to the desired standard.
+* Due to time constraints and growing focus on successful minimum viable product deployment, not all React components were tested in Jest to the desired standard.
 Currently the coverage of the front end tests is 67%.
 A future improvement would be to achieve at least 70% coverage as is the industry standard.

 ## Acknowledgements
 ---